 Kinpira Gobo is a traditional Japanese dish often enjoyed at home and you might be familiar with it since it’s typically served in bento box from Japanese markets.
 It’s really easy to cook if you have all the ingredients (and these are very common ingredients for Japanese household).
 The most tedious part is that you have to julienne both gobo (burdock root) and carrot, and if you are not used to chopping veggies, it might be challenging (but of course you don’t have to be so precise).
 Kinpira means a cooking style that you stir fry and simmer with sugar and soy sauce.
 The most common ingredients used for Kinpira is gobo and carrot, but lotus root is another common ingredient for this cooking style.
 My recipe is a very simple one which children can enjoy.
 It’s optional to add chili to make this dish spicy which also tastes really delicious.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 Gather all the ingredients.

-In a frying pan, heat oil over medium high and stir fry gobo first.
+- In a frying pan, heat the oil over medium high heat and stir fry gobo first.
 Then add carrot next after you cook gobo for a few minutes.

-Add Seasonings and cook until most of liquid evaporates.
+- Add the ingredients for the seasonings and cook until most of liquid evaporates.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.